aleshaleksey/fansys23/08-spell-list.md

 **Special**:
 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.
 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.
+- Effects caused by area of effect "earth" spells of an equal or lower level that do not require an attack roll are excluded from the spell's area of effect.

 **Upcast**: For every extra MP dice above 3 placed in the spell, the radius extends by 5ft, or the duration increases by 1h.
 - If the spell is cast as a reaction, it cannot be upcast.